 3) Content on self-compassion, shame, and self-criticism from around the web.
 We curate content related to compassion in psychotherapy.
 We try to pull together the best resources that we run across in our learning and research and post it to the site and our newsletter.
 These might be videos you could show to clients, handouts that we've discovered in our searches, or new research articles you might be interested in.
 If you find something interesting that might be worth sharing, we'd love to hear about it.

-4) Monthly newsletter where we summarize all of our new content.
+4) Our newsletter where we summarize all of our new content.
 Sign up for this free newsletter and you'll receive our newest content each month in your inbox.

 How to connect with us: